 - 3. Select your preferred Diary period view. - 4.
 Your Todo list changes to reflect the period chosen.
-At this point, you may choose to modify the appearance of your list using the configurable columns controls. - To print your To-do list click Print List.
+At this point, you may choose to modify the appearance of your list using the configurable columns controls. - To include completed tasks or earlier, incomplete tasks, select the check boxes at the top of the module window. - To print your To-do list click Print List.
 To edit or view a To-do list item in detail, double-click on the item.